English claims to the French throne: Anglo-French relations

 Until 1259, the English kings held Gascony as allod, that is, effectively, as independent sovereign territory.
-By the Treaty of Paris in that year, Louis IX forced Henry III of England to accept a new status for the duchy as a feudal dependency of the kingdom of France.
+By the Treaty of Paris in that year, Louis IX of France forced Henry III of England to accept a new status for the duchy as a feudal dependency of the kingdom of France.
 The lands were then held as a vassal of the French king for which the English king had to do him homage.
 The disparity between the feudal vassal–overlord relationship and the political reality of both being sovereign kings led to tension and conflict.

 Contention over the political status of Gascony on two occasions resulted in war and the French king exercising his right as feudal overlord to confiscate the fief.
 A dispute in 1294 with Edward I over feudal rights caused Philip IV to order confiscation of the duchy, resulting in the Anglo-French Gascon War.
 Peace was eventually restored and the duchy returned in 1303.
 As part of the settlement, Edward I's son, the future Edward II, married Philip's daughter Isabella.
 However, another dispute and war in 1324 led Philip's son Charles IV to confiscate the duchy from his brother-in-law Edward II but it was again restored three years later.

 In 1327, Edward II was deposed and his and Isabella's son, Edward III, became king of England at the age of 14.
 Edward III's uncle, Charles IV, died the following year.